srkunze/xheap/README.rst

 XHEAP_
 ======

-It's like heapq_ (i.e. blazingly fast) but it's object-oriented and has more features.
+It's like heapq_ (i.e. blazingly fast) but object-oriented + more features.

 Why?